tsanikgr/whist/README.md

 I decided to open-source my code in order to showcase my work and get valuable feedback.
 Below, I present a high-level overview of the app --- feel free to [contact me](mailto:ntsaoussis@gmail.com) or dig in the code for more details.
 My CV can be found [here](https://uk.linkedin.com/in/ntsaousis).

 > **Note:** Everything in here is **100% my own work, except where specifically indicated below**.
 This includes the UI design and all graphic assets.
 I am not very proud of my design skills, so please be lenient with the visual aspect of the game.

+### Setup instructions

+In case you want to build and run the project yourself, you need to:
+1. Follow the instructions from [here](https://github.com/libgdx/libgdx/wiki/Gradle-and-Eclipse), to import an existing LibGDX, gradle based project.
+2. Implement the function `getStoragePassword()` in [`Config.java`]() (e.g. by simply returning a string).
+3. Create your own implementation of card shuffling in [`Dealer.java`]() (e.g. by calling `cards.shuffle()`).
+4. Setup Google Games Services as explained [here](https://developers.google.com/games/services/console/enabling).
+5. Modify the [ids.xml]() file, with the application ID and achievement/leaderboards IDs you obtained in step (4).
+6. Modify the signing configurations in the android [`gradle.build`]() file, with your own keyAlias, keyPassword, storeFile and storePassword (both for the debug and release configurations).

 # High level overview